welch-lab/liger/README.md

 * [Introduction to new liger object and other related classes](https://welch-lab.github.io/liger/articles/liger_object.html)
 * [Running Liger directly on Seurat objects](https://welch-lab.github.io/liger/articles/liger_with_seurat.html)

+If you need to refer to the tutorials for the old version of rliger, please check the [GitHub archive v1.0.1](https://github.com/welch-lab/liger/tree/v1.0.1/vignettes), download the desired rendered HTML files and open them in your browser.

 ## Sample Datasets

 The `rliger` package provides different types of small toy dataset for basic demos of the functions.
 After attaching the package in an R session, you can load them with: